unic/stages/README.md

 ## The Form Component

 The form component is optimized to work together with the wizard component, but you can of course use it for any kind of forms.
+It's the backbone to building higly dynamic wizards by constantly being aware on the state of a wizards steps.

 A simple form: